ktorio/ktor-documentation/topics/websocket.md

     // The call and the context
     val call: ApplicationCall
     val application: Application

+    // List of WebSocket extensions negotiated for the current session val extensions: List<WebSocketExtension<*>>

     // Modifiable properties for this request.
 Their initial value comes from the feature configuration. var pingInterval: Duration?